zubinchopra/portaldocs/portal-sdk/generated/portalfx-extensions-feature-flags-developer.md

 <a name="feature-flags"></a>
 ## Feature Flags

 Extension flags and feature flags are specially-formatted query string parameters that are sent through the portal to extensions and their controller methods.
 They are often used while testing to enable and disable features that are maintained in the source code.
 Feature flags can only be used on items like form elements or HTML template components; they cannot be used to hide blades, parts, or commands.
-There is no pre-registration of feature flags because the process of using feature flags is dynamic.

 Flags are only accessible by the extension in which they are defined, and therefore are not shared across extensions.
 Typically, the flag is boolean and has a descriptive name.
 Most feature flags are set to a value of `true` or `false`, which respectively enables or disables the feature.
 However, some feature flags send non-boolean values to the extension when more than two options are appropriate to test a specific feature.